Patient & Visitors Overview

 Working with doctors and other clinical staff, our staff will assess your needs, help to coordinate your care, and help you make important decisions.
 Our professional Case Management team consists of two professional registered nurses and a social worker that works collaboratively to ensure your hospital stay is a positive experience and your discharge plan is appropriate.
 We can help with a broad range of concerns, like questions about your care, financial responsibilities, Advance Directives, or referrals for equipment or services you might need upon discharge.

 Our medical social worker is available to all patients and their families for crisis intervention, counseling, and discharge planning.
-Just ask a nurse or your doctor to arrange a meeting.
+For more information and/or assistance please call your Primary Care Provider (PCP) at Valley Regional to arrange a meeting.
+If you do not have a PCP, please visit our Primary Care Page to learn more about establishing care.